rafacmartins/rafacmartins.github.io/_pages/field_work.md

 ![](/assets/images/sunset.JPG)

-A beautiful sunset in the South Atlantic Ocean open waters.
+A beautiful sunset in the South Atlantic Ocean open water.